 INSIDE : Learn all about Mistletoe Cactus Care + Tips!
 From their best watering needs, propagating tips, ideal light amounts and even where to buy a Mistletoe Cactus plant.

-And here is my Mistletoe Cactus when it was just a sweet little baby!
+And here below is my Mistletoe Cactus plant when it was just a sweet little baby!
 Oh my, he has grown.

 This post may contain affiliate links.
 See full disclosure here.